UCC utilizes multiple measures for recent High School (HS) and GED graduates. This means we can use HS grades or GED test scores for placement.

 The TOEFL iBT measures skills in reading, listening, speaking and writing, and requires you to combine 2 or more of these skills to respond to a question.
 For example, you might read a passage or listen to a lecture in English, and then write or speak your answers in English.

 Umpqua Community College Testing Services is NOT a TOEFL iBT test site.
 Go to TOEFL® iBT for test dates, times, and test locations.

-Oregon Department of Agriculture (ODA):- Testing resumes June 1 by appointment only
+Oregon Department of Agriculture (ODA):- By appointment only

 Examinations cost $58.00 per exam.
 If you do not pass an exam and need to retake that exam, the fee remains at $58.00 for each exam.
 Exams must be paid for at the time of registering for the exam(s) with Metro Institute.

 Additional exam processing fees of $5.00 per exam will be added to your Oregon Department of Agriculture license application fee for each exam that was not successfully completed (passed) on the first attempt.
 This will affect the following license types: Commercial Pesticide Applicator, Public Pesticide Applicator, Pesticide Consultant, and Pesticide Apprentice.

 To schedule testing, you must have your legal name and correct Social Security number available.
 Then call 877-533-2900 or go to Metro Institute’s website.

 Warning: You may not receive credit for an exam if the legal name or Social Security number provided at scheduling does not match what you provide at the testing center.